 Roll out the marzipan to a round and cut to the same size as the cake.

 Brush the top of the cooled cake with warm apricot jam, top with the round of marzipan.
-Tap the marizpan gently around the edges to give it a smooth finish.
+Tap the marzipan gently around the edges to give it a smooth finish.

-Roll 11 balls of marizpan and place them on top of the cake.
-Decorate with easter eggs if you wish.
+Roll 11 balls of marzipan and place them on top of the cake.
+Decorate with mini easter eggs if you wish.